queueit/KnownUser.V3.Javascript/README.md

 So, if you add the KnownUser validation logic to a central place, then be sure that the Triggers only fire on page requests (including ajax requests) and not on e.g. image.

 The following is an example route in express/nodejs which shows how to validate that a user has been through the queue.
-It asumes that your integrationconfiguration file is located in root of the web application.
+It assumes that your integrationconfiguration file is located in root of the web application.

 ```javascript
 var express = require('express');